The Bankrate promise

 Potentially.
 Every life insurance company has its own rating method, and if your cholesterol is very high, uncontrolled by medication or if you have other health issues in conjunction with your high cholesterol, your coverage might be denied.

 If your application is declined and you don’t have time to lower your cholesterol before buying a policy, you may want to consider guaranteed issue life insurance, which is a type of whole life insurance.
 Guaranteed issue life insurance does not require a medical exam or health check and is, as the name suggests, guaranteed regardless of your health situation.
-However, these types of policies tend to have relatively low coverage limits and high premiums.
+However, these types of policies tend to have relatively low coverage limits, high premiums and may have minimum age requirements.

 Frequently asked questions

 It depends on your needs and goals.
 While whole life insurance covers you for the entirety of your life (as long as you pay the premiums), term life insurance only covers you for a set period of time, usually 10 to 30 years.
-Both policies can be good options, depending on what you need.
 Whole life insurance can help ensure that your family has financial support after you pass away and comes with some living benefits that you can use while you are alive.
 If you are buying coverage to protect your family from outstanding debts, term insurance might be a good choice, since you are theoretically working to pay off your debts and might not need the coverage long term.

 The amount of coverage you buy will depend on your unique circumstances.
 You may only want enough coverage to pay for funeral expenses or to cover an outstanding debt, like a mortgage.
 Or you might want to provide your family or loved ones with money to live on to replace your income.
 You might even want a sum large enough to leave a financial gift to a spouse, your children or an organization.
 Using a life insurance calculator or working with an agent could help you choose an appropriate amount of coverage.